 There are currently no upcoming dates available for this course.
 Be the first to know when new dates are announced by joining the mailing list.

 International relations (IR) is an exciting discipline which explores politics in the global and regional arenas.

 This module introduces you to key concepts of IR in their historical context and explores the essential international theories which were developed over the years to understand the international system.

-This module is an optional 10 credit module on the Pathway to International Relations and Politics.
+This is a 10 credit module on the Pathway to a degree in International Relations and Politics.

 Learning and teaching

 This will include:

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 For this course the assessment is made via one essay or one class test.